rahnoff/DevOps/Ansible/Ansible_1/README.md

 For GET method with Flask greetings type `curl -k https://name_of_managed_host/`<br />

 To run the playbook type: `ansible-playbook flask_app_real.yml --become --become-user=user --ask-become-pass` where `user` is the remote user in sudoers file, `--ask-become-pass` option means the password is required, `--become` tells Ansible to become another user, root in this case

+There is a possibility playbook files contain sensitive data like passwords, to provide additional security Ansible can encrypt such files with `ansible-vault encrypt file